kbroman/testjs/ReadMe.md

 [htmlwidgets](http://htmlwidgets.org) is an R package to facilitate the use of javascript-based data visualization from R.

-The current package is a simple package for me to play with as I learn to use htmlwidgets.
+This testjs package is a trial run for me to play with, as I learn to use htmlwidgets.

 #### Installation